 Before becoming an attorney, Michael’s career experience included graduate research in the laboratory of Professor Eric Kandel at Columbia University as part of a team focused on discovery of mechanisms by which short-term memories are stored, research for which Professor Kandel was awarded the 2000 Nobel Prize in Medicine.
 Michael then moved to the Department of Biochemistry and Biophysics at the University of California, San Francisco, where he pursued his interests in ion channel biophysics and protein structure.

 In 2016, Michael joined the advisory board of CalBIO, the biotech division of the California Technology Counsel.
 Currently, Michael is a co-instructor of "A Life Scientist's Guide to Intellectual Property" at UCSF, and regularly lectures about intellectual property law subjects.
 He is past chair of the Intellectual Property section of the Barrister's Club of San Francisco.
 Michael was named one of Top 25 Biotech Lawyers in California in 2011 and one of the Top 25 Intellectual Property Portfolio Managers in 2009 and 2012 by the Daily Journal.
-He was also recognized for patent prosecution in The Legal 500’s 2014 guide, as a "Life Sciences Star" for his outstanding patent work in Euromoney's LMG Life Sciences 2012 and 2013, as a Northern California “Super Lawyer” in 2013 and 2014, as well as an IP Star by Managing Intellectual Property.
+He was also recognized for patent prosecution in The Legal 500’s 2014 guide, as a "Life Sciences Star" for his outstanding patent work in Euromoney's LMG Life Sciences 2012 and 2013, as a Northern California “Super Lawyer” in 2013, as well as an IP Star by Managing Intellectual Property for 2014 and 2015.

 Michael has published numerous scientific papers in peer-reviewed journals as well as articles on biotechnology patent law.
 Representative technologies for which he's written and prosecuted patent applications include genomics, proteomics, bioinformatics, vaccines, microfluidic devices, drug delivery methods and microarrays.